How to Immigrate From Brazil to Canada

 Complete Language Tests

 Canada is a bilingual country, meaning both French and English are official languages here.
-The Canadian government needs to know how well you can read, speak, listen and write in both these languages to determine if you can adapt to living in Canada.
+The Canadian government needs to know how well you can read, speak, listen, and write in both these languages to determine if you can adapt to living in Canada.
 It makes sense right?
 You need to understand the language of Canadians in order to successfully live amongst them.

 To prove your language abilities you need to take tests approved by the Canadian government, these are IELTS for English and TEF for French.
-The higher you score in the tests the better your chances are at immigration.
+The higher you score in the tests the better your chances are at the immigration.
 So brush up on your English and French!

 Create Your Online Profile

-If you want to immigrate to Canada quickly under Express Entry, a PNP or the Federal Skilled Worker program, you will need to be issued an invitation to apply for permanent residence (ITA).
+If you want to immigrate to Canada quickly under Express Entry, a PNP, or the Federal Skilled Worker Program, you will need to be issued an invitation to apply for permanent residence (ITA).
 Here we discuss how to get an early ITA.

-First you need to create your online profile.
+First, you need to create your online profile.
 Based on your personal information you will be given a Comprehensive Ranking System (CRS) score.
 Your CRS is a numerical value, out of a possible 1,200, determined by your core human capital.
-This is essentially your age, work experience, educational background, ability to adapt and language skills (see we told you your IELTS and TEF scores are important!).
+This is essentially your age, work experience, educational background, ability to adapt, and language skills (see we told you your IELTS and TEF scores are important!).

 Once your profile has been completed and your CRS has been calculated, you will be placed into a pool of candidates ranked by their CRS score.
 The Canadian government regularly draws candidates from this pool to issue ITAs based on particular needs and shortages in the country.
 Seeing as Canadian immigration is a merit-based system, candidates with the highest CRS scores get issued ITAs first.
 So once your CRS score meets the minimum cut-off point for a particular draw you will be issued your very own invitation to apply.